qtepinkclou/social-media-bot/README.md

 - Conformity to PEP8 acquired.

 - Changed _pydiscmd.py_ structure.
-(Will be gathered under a single class soon)

 ## **Identified Problems**

-- _pdoc3_ cannot document most of the functions in _handle_discord_.
+- _pdoc3_ cannot document most of the functions in _handle_discord.py_.
 Refer to script until fixed.

 - Due to an error yet unknown, media downloads are sometimes halted, but does not break the code.
 Check terminal to ensure there is no error until it is fixed.